IreneFP/Interactive-Lab-Hub/Lab 3/README.md

     <img src="DeepSpeech.jpg" width="1000" />
 </p>

+Testing DeepSpeech with Rui over Zoom.
+She has an American Accent and I don't.
+This is the result.
+Mmmmm clearly, the model has been trained using American accents!!!
+Look how poorly it performed when I (non-native) spoke to it... !
+(Should I be worried?) ❓

 # Lab 3 Part 2
 # How much can you trust an Adorable Box? ❓❔